 Our Mission Statement, What is Kaishukan?

-Our dojo has run a number of years in a few different locations including Stockport, Chorlton, Crewe and Halewood with much success.
-Moving locations due to work finally brought me to east Liverpool where I am looking to set up again.
+Our dojo has run a number of years in a different locations including Stockport, Chorlton, Crewe and Halewood with much success.
+Moving locations due to work finally brought me to east Liverpool where I have set up again.

 We originally opened under the guidance and instruction of Mr. Allan Rowley (6th Dan, Honbu) who as our patron brought over 40 years of Aikido experience to our dojo.